SamuGG/repository-template/doc/developer-guide.md

 - By default, `main` and `master` are the only branches allowing releases
 - There must be some _releasable_ commit in the history (i.e.: `style:` or `revert:` are NOT, while `feat:` or `fix:` are good)

-## Creating A Changelog
+## Creating a changelog

-Although `semantic-release` has a plugin for generating changelogs, we'll use the [auto-changelog](https://github.com/CookPete/auto-changelog) tool separately.
+Although `semantic-release` has a plugin for generating changelogs, we'll use [auto-changelog](https://github.com/CookPete/auto-changelog) separately.
 The reason being the `semantic-release` plugin is too simple and not much configurable.

-To update the changelog run:
+To generate the changelog run:

 ```sh
 make changelog
 ```

-## Release Notes vs Changelog
+## Release notes vs changelog

 The release notes and the changelog are different documents.

 📝 The changelog usually lives in a `CHANGELOG.md` document in your repository, and grows over time adding new versions with the release date and a break-down of changes.

 ✉️ The release notes is not a file living in your repository.
-It's usually some markdown text summarizing just one version where GitHub adds the version tag and links for build assets to download.
+It's usually some markdown text summarizing one version where GitHub adds the version tag and links for build assets to download.

-## Cloud Providers
+## Cloud providers

 This repository mentions linters and tools for [AWS](https://aws.amazon.com/console/) cloud services however; you can replace them with tools for other cloud providers.

 ### Emulators

-We'll use [Localstack](https://www.localstack.cloud/)  as our local AWS cloud emulator.
+We'll use [LocalStack](https://www.localstack.cloud/)  as our local AWS cloud emulator.

 Start it with: